 Day - 1

 Location: Lima - Bievenidos!
 Welcome to Peru's coastal capital.
-Your Lonely Planet Experience begins with a welcome meeting at 6 pm where you'll meet your group leader and fellow travellers.
+Your trip begins with a welcome meeting at 6 pm where you'll meet your group leader and fellow travellers.
 With no activities planned until then, why not take a walk around the vibrant Miraflores area.
 Alternatively, stroll along to Parque del Amor (Love Park) for a great view of Lima's beaches.
 After your important briefing, get to know each other better over dinner.
 Whether you dine with the group or sample the city's renowned food scene on your own, don't miss Peru's national dish: ceviche.
 If you're not a fan of seafood, there are plenty of other excellent options on offer – be sure to ask your local leader of their favourite dishes.
 If you arrive early, perhaps take a walk around the vibrant Miraflores area.
 Alternatively, stroll along to Parque del Amor (Love Park) for a great view of Lima's beaches.

 Day - 2